Ryan1729/foxbook-setup/README.md

 Install `rust` and `cargo` via [rustup.rs](https://rustup.rs/).

-We aslo need to install the muslc target so based on instructions from [this page](https://doc.rust-lang.org/edition-guide/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.html) you need to run
+We also need to install the musl target.
+So you need to run

 ```
 rustup target add x86_64-unknown-linux-musl